Boitusoperandi/Language-Detection-/README.md

 I've attached an excel sheet with 639-1 Codes as well for reference consisting of 2 sheets.
-  One has only the Python 639-1 codes (55 of them) the other has all ISO codes
+  One has only the Python 639-1 codes (55 of them),
+  the other has all ISO codes